search icon

 Business-Friendly Climate

-Texas is home to over three million small businesses, and it’s no surprise why; the Lone Star State is a favorable environment for start-ups.
+Texas is home to over three million small businesses, and it’s no surprise why.
+The Lone Star State is a favorable environment for start-ups.
 Texas is just one of a few states that don’t charge a personal income tax or corporate income tax.

 There’s a franchise tax, but it’s pretty manageable, especially for smaller businesses.
-That’s because only LLCs above the “No Tax Due Threshold” pay the franchise tax, meaning that if your LLC’s annualized total revenue for the tax year is less than $1,230,000 (as of 2022), you don’t need to pay it.
+That’s because only LLCs above the “No Tax Due Threshold” pay the franchise tax, meaning that if your LLC’s annualized total revenue for the tax year is less than $2,470,000 (as of 2025), you don’t need to pay it.

 Tax Benefits of an LLC in Texas

 We’ve already briefly mentioned the low-tax nature of Texas, but there are other tax benefits to an LLC.
-By default, an LLC is subject to pass-through taxation for federal tax purposes (see pass-through taxation definition).
-That means the LLC itself doesn’t pay taxes.
+By default, an LLC is subject to pass-through taxation for federal tax purposes (see our pass-through taxation definition).
+That means the LLC itself doesn’t pay income taxes.
 The taxes “pass through” to the members, who report their distributive share of the LLC profits on their personal income tax returns.
 Often, this allows an LLC to avoid the double taxation of a corporation, in which profits are taxed at both the business and individual owner levels.

 But an LLC doesn’t have to be taxed that way.
-LLCs can also elect What is a C corporation? status or even S corporation (please see our What is an S Corp? page) status in some cases.
+LLCs can also elect C corporation status or even S corporation status, which can sometimes save the owners money on self-employment taxes.
+(Please see our “What is a C corporation” and “What is an S Corp?” pages.)
 The real luxury of an LLC is that you have a choice.

 We highly recommend chatting with a business attorney or accountant to discuss your business taxes.
 No two businesses are the same, and their potential advantages for taxes vary.